Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 and for $1 \leq i \leq n, $

-Moreover, we will show that the $\varepsilon$-nets that assure the inequalities above (for each $\Cone(x, \gamma_i)$ and hence for their union which is a net in $\Cone(x, \gamma)$) can be chosen among $\varepsilon$-nets, containing $x$.
-This would imply the claim of the lemma.
+Moreover, we will show that the $\varepsilon$-nets that assure the inequalities above can be chosen among $\varepsilon$-nets containing $x$.
+This would imply the claim of the lemma, because the union of these $\varepsilon$-nets is an $\varepsilon$-net for $\Cone(x,\gamma)$, and we have the estimation